 The National Academy for Social Prescribing (NASP) is delighted to announce the appointment of five new trustees to its board.

-Chris Askew OBE, Dr.Harry Brunjes, Brad Gudger, Sarah Metcalfe and Gay Palmer will be joining the organisation’s Board and will work with our four existing trustees.
+Chris Askew OBE, Dr.Harry Brunjes, Brad Gudger, Sarah Metcalfe and Gay Palmer will be joining the organisation’s board and will work with our four existing trustees.

-These appointments will enable NASP to build on the work undertaken during its first full year as an organisation which has included, the launch of the organisation’s strategic plan, ‘A Social Revolution in Wellbeing’, the development of an academic collaboration to improve the evidence for social prescribing, the contribution to the establishment of a global social prescribing alliance.
+These appointments will enable NASP to build on the work undertaken during its first full year as an organisation which has included, the launch of the organisation’s strategic plan, ‘A Social Revolution in Wellbeing’, the development of an academic collaboration to improve the evidence for social prescribing, and the contribution to the establishment of a global social prescribing alliance.
 Additionally, NASP, along with its partners, recently announced that the Thriving Communities fund will provide 37 projects across England with up to £50,000 to run social prescribing initiatives to help their communities recover from the impact of COVID-19.

 The new trustees bring a wealth of expertise from the health, social, voluntary and community sectors:

-Chris Askew OBE, who has been Chief Executive of Diabetes UK since 2015, and brings extensive experience in the charity sector having worked in senior positions across Breakthrough Breast Cancer, Crisis and Action for Children
+Chris Askew OBE, who has been Chief Executive of Diabetes UK since 2015, and brings extensive experience in the charity sector having worked in senior positions at Breakthrough Breast Cancer, Crisis and Action for Children

 Dr Harry Brunjes who is Chair of Kuro Health, Chair of English National Opera & London Coliseum, and is a Fellow of the Royal Society of Medicine